Shicheng-Guo/BIS180L_web/_posts/2018-06-15-Terminating-Your-Instance.md

 tags:
 ---

-1. Go to your AWS E2C machines
+1. Go to your AWS E2C machines on the AWS dashboard
 2. Select machines to terminate (Note you have machines running in **two or three** locations: **Virgina** and **Oregon** OR **Califonia**)
 3. Select *Actions > Change Termination Protection*
 ![]({{site.baseurl}}/images/AWS_Termination_Protection.png)